ruancomelli/brag-ai/docs/configuration.md

 ## Model Selection

-Brag AI supports a variety of AI models through `pydantic-ai`.
+Brag AI supports a variety of AI models through PydanticAI.
 You can specify which model to use with the `--model` option.

 The format for the model name is `provider:model-name`.
 For example: